VECTR-Labs/Intro-to-git-github/README.md

 ## Notes

 - This repository's content is completely fake.
-All content in the repository was generated using AI and is not meant to be used.
+Most content in the repository was generated using AI and is not meant to be used.
 The respository serves to be cloned and used to teach git commands.
 - This repository is used for VECTR modules associated with [nebraskamatrix.com/vectr](nebraskamatrix.com/vectr)